HStrand/movie-recommender/README.md

 1. R - a ratings matrix of type pandas.DataFrame with the columns 'userId', 'movieId' and 'rating'.

-2. Theta - matrix containing randomly initialized movie features
+2. Theta - a matrix containing randomly initialized user features

-3. X - matrix containing randomly initialized movie features
+3. X - a matrix containing randomly initialized movie features

 4. K - number of features